rubyonjets/jets/docs/_docs/extras/upgrading.md

 ## Upgrade Details

 The following section provides a little more detail on each version upgrade.
 Note, not all versions required more details.

+### 3.0.0

+* Ruby 2.7 support added.
+To use Ruby 2.7, just switch your current ruby version a 2.7.x variant and Jets will detect it.
+* [Serverless Gems](https://www.serverlessgems.com/) is used for binary gems.
+* App views are the underscore name of the controller.
+They are **not** camelized.
+This was a bug and has been fixed.

 ### 2.0.0